Skip to main content

 Hints

 Hints are small texts that are displayed below the input field.
-They can be used to provide additional information or to display validation errors.
+They can be used to provide additional information.
 You can add hints by using the hint attribute.

 <x-eloquent-ui::input.text name="username" hint="Please enter your username." />